jiroomi/jiroomi/README.md

 - 👋 Hi, I’m @jiroomi
 - 👀 I’m interested in learning new things and easily grasp it
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning programming at Addis Ababa University institute of Technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...email_Me